Tuxprogrammer/homelab/README.md

 - Make a post in this repository's GitHub [Discussions](https://github.com/onedr0p/flux-cluster-template/discussions).
 - Start a thread in the `support` or `flux-cluster-template` channel in the [k8s@home](https://discord.gg/k8s-at-home) Discord server.

-## ❔ What's next

-The world is your cluster, have at it!

 ## 🤝 Thanks